scottbing/SB_6000_MSE/mse/README.md

 Image file preprocessing<br>
 1.)
-Al images must be identical in size and scale<br>
+All images must be identical in size and scale<br>
 2.)
 Trim whitespace<br>
 3.)
 Apply greyscale to images<brr>